 Stuff happens, so in case of a last-minute cancellation of the DJ or band, the best man may be asked to help out.
 Have a backup playlist ready.

-Talk with the couple before the wedding and get all the songs that they want.
+Talk with the couple before the wedding and get all the songs that they want for when it’s time to hit the dance floor.
 What would be worse than a celebration without any music?

 Help Collect and Store gifts

 Depending on the size of the wedding guest list, the newlyweds will be racking up a ton of wedding gifts and cards.
-The best man and the maid of honor need to check on the gifts to make sure they are all safe and sound.
+The best man and the maid of honor need to check on the gifts and gift envelopes to make sure they are all safe and sound.

 If you can, once all the gifts have been given, store them in a separate room to ensure the safety of the cherished gifts.